 What happened to communication innovations in the enterprise market?

 In 2007 Cisco demonstrated the future of unified communications by beaming two vice presidents into a holographic conference call in Bangalore.
+Five years later, users typically tap a sequence of 20 digits into their phones to dial into a conference call using Cisco’s WebEx platform, but one mistype can throw a whole meeting off schedule.

 In the enterprise unified communications (UC) market, innovation takes a back seat to more practical business considerations, such as offering a clear migration path to customers, demonstrating a healthy corporate outlook and being lucky enough not to have a primary market be hit by a recession or natural disaster.